An administrator can add the GPS component into a form giving the responder the ability to accurately state their location.

-- If you are working with low spec devices that do not contain a GPS module (this can be the case in some cheaper Android devices)
+- If you are working with low specification devices that do not contain a GPS module (this can be the case in certain Android devices)

-- Your survey is being processed inside buildings or within urban areas with tall buildings - where it might be hard to acquire the GPS signal
+- Your survey is being processed inside buildings or within urban areas with tall buildings - where it might be more difficult to acquire the GPS signal.

 Examples for Medium Accuracy (default option)

-- You require a standard location and you want to be sure that is has a minimum level of accuracy
+- You require a standard location and you want to be sure that it has a minimum level of accuracy.

-- If you are not sure, just simply set Medium as default and wait for the results from your colleagues
+- If you are not sure, just simply set Medium as the default and confirm the results are sufficient.

 Examples for High Accuracy

-Obviously when the select on map option is enabled, you can still pick the coordinates within the map view.
+When the select on map option is enabled, you can choose the coordinates within the map view.

 The minimum level of accuracy is applied for Android devices only, it will be added to the iOS app later.
 Please, let us know if this is a requirement on iOS and we will speed up the development.

-Screenshot from the app, when the location was found just now, but the app is still scanning for better location for few seconds:
+Screenshot from the app, when the location was just found, but the app is still scanning for a better location for a few more seconds: